Donate Life: What You Need To Know About Organ Donorship

 However, the enactment of the HIV Organ Policy Equity (HOPE) Act permits transplants between HIV+ people.
 In March 2016, a deceased HIV donor donated organs to two other HIV+ recipients, the first transplant in a 25-year stretch in which the organs of an HIV-infected person were used for any transplant.
 Now, the donor pool can be increased by 500 to 600 people per year in the United States and reduce wait times.

-This link will take you to organdonor.gov and the site where you can sign up online for organ and tissue registries based on the state you live in.
+Go to the "organdonor.gov" website where you can sign up online for organ and tissue registries based on the state you live in.
 Of course, you can also sign up when you renew your driver's license, too.

 The Difficult Time of Organ Donation